HyperSkys/HyperSkys/README.md

 🥷 LandStealSMP - An SMP which is based around the ideas of the LifeSteal SMP but has a few twists [8 Members]
 🧽 Absence Network - A minigame network with many gamemodes that is still under development [200+ Players]
 🎉 CMT Network - An event server where content creators compete for a prize [3000+ Players]
 ☁️ HyperSkys Network - A minigame network with many PvP based gamemodes [350+ Players]
+📱 Verizon - A mobile phone company